-High school football roundup: Hornets do it again - Salisbury Post
+High school football roundup: Hornets do it again; near misses for Cougars, Mustangs - Salisbury Post

-High school football roundup: Hornets do it again
+High school football roundup: Hornets do it again; near misses for Cougars, Mustangs

 Staff report